Al3zama1/swe-notes/CCNA/2 - Interfaces and Cables.md

     - 10 Gbps (10GBASE-T)

 ## UTP Cables
 UTP stands for unshielded twisted pair.
 This type of cable is vulnerable to electromagnetic interference (EMI) because it has no shielding.
-The twist actually helps protect agains EMI.
+The twist actually helps protect against EMI.
 * **Speeds of 100 Mbps or less only require 2 pairs (4 wires)**.
 * **Speeds Greater than 100 Mbps require 4 pairs (8 wires)**.